 - Grooming You: Many cats will groom other cats in their pack as a bonding activity, similar to how headbutting helps form social bonds.
 If your cat grooms or licks you, it’s a sure sign that they accept you as part of their family.

-- Kneading: Kittens have to knead their mothers while they are nursing to get milk, so if next time you stroke your cat it starts kneading you, they are saying that they love and trust you as much as their mother.
+- Kneading: Kittens have to knead their mothers while nursing to get milk.
+If next time you stroke your cat, it starts kneading you, they are saying that they love and trust you as much as their mother.
 It doesn’t get any better than that!

 - Rubbing Their Body Against You: Although cats’ heads have the most sweat glands – meaning headbutting transfers the most smell onto you – if your cat rubs their body against you, they are still spreading scent and showing love as with bunting.

-- Napping Near You: As with enjoying belly rubs, if your cat naps near you this is again a sign of trust and affection.
-They are trusting you to watch over them as they sleep and want to curl up with you – aww!
+- Napping Near You: As with enjoying belly rubs, if your cat naps near you, this is again a sign of trust and affection.
+They trust you to watch over them as they sleep and want to curl up with you – aww!
 My cat sleeps on my chest, which is the ultimate sign of love and trust.

 Once you start paying attention to your cat, you will realize that they do love you, each one just has its own way of expressing these feelings.
 Over time, your cat may also rub their head against you as they feel more at ease and form stronger bonds, so be patient.